 I’ll continue to tweet and post my art where it belongs.

-Without A. I would have jumped off the bridge yesterday.
-He’s always by my side, however cruel I might be.
+I almost jumped off the bridge yesterday.
 I don’t think this blog needs more readers, there are enough already.
 But I’ll keep the Facebook page because I like it.
-Even if I’m no longer on Facebook.
-Haha.
-I’m a lurker too sometimes.